Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Introduction

 The algorithm of Xu et al. aims to find $\M$ such that the off-diagonal elements of $\G=\M^T\M$ approximate the Welch bound well.
 They proposed to solve the following problem

 where $\mu_{W}=\sqrt{\frac{n-m}{m(n-1)}}$.
 The proposed iterative solver for the above problem is similar to the algorithm of Elad.
-The main difference is the shrink function used to control the elements of $\G$.
+The main difference is the shrinkage function used to control the elements of $\G$.
 See \cite{xu2010optimized} for more details.

-However, their proposed solver in \cite{xu2010optimized} for (\ref{xu}) also lacks of convergence guarantee.
+However, their proposed solver in \cite{xu2010optimized} for (\ref{xu}) also lacks convergence guarantee.
 Another issue is that, for $\M\in\mathbb{R}^{m\times n}$, the Welch bound (\ref{welchbound}) is not tight when $n$ is large.
-Actually, the equality of (\ref{welchbound}) holds only if $n\leq\frac{m(m+1)}{2}$.
-This implies that the algorithm of Xu et al. is not optimal in the case that $n>\frac{m(m+1)}{2}$.
+Actually, the equality of (\ref{welchbound}) can hold only when $n\leq\frac{m(m+1)}{2}$.
+This implies that the algorithm of Xu et al. is not optimal when $n>\frac{m(m+1)}{2}$.

+\canyi{Beyond the above three methods, there are also some other mutual coherence optimization based methods for the dictionary learning.
+For example, the work \cite{bao2014convergent} proposes a joint sparse coding and incoherent dictionary learning model which shares a similar idea as the algorithm of Duarte-Carajalino and Sapiro \cite{duarte2009learning}.
+The work \cite{barchiesi2013learning} considers a model with hard constraint on the mutual coherence and sparsity and proposes a heuristic iterative projection solver.
+Greedy algorithms are proposed in \cite{li2011dictionaries,schnass2008dictionary} to find a sensing matrix for a dictionary that gives low cumulative coherence. }